mpdagang/mpdagang.github.io/_posts/2025-07-12-webhord-archive.md

 - The term _WebHord_ is inspired by Dr Hana Videen's [Old English WordHord](https://oldenglishwordhord.com/about/){: .b-link } site:
   > "The Old English word wordhord (word-hoard) describes the collection of words and phrases that a poet may draw upon while crafting tales.
 Unlike a dictionary or other physical book, this stockpile of verses and vocabulary exists only in the poet’s mind."

-  So in that context, we draw upon our WebHords while crafting software.
+  So in that context, we can think of it as drawing upon our WebHord while crafting software.